mapeditor/tiled/docs/reference/tmx-map-format.rst

 <wangset>
 ^^^^^^^^^

-Defines a list of corner colors and a list of edge colors, and any number of Wang tiles using these colors.
+Defines a list of colors and any number of Wang tiles using these colors.

 -  **name:** The name of the Wang set.
 -  **tile:** The tile ID of the tile representing this Wang set.